EricEdwardBryant/rprofile/README.md

 # rprofile

-An R package to manage package repositories and libraries.
+A simple R package to manage repositories and libraries.

 ## Install